 United Kingdom Technology Centre ((I like the word “technology” in my company or institution’s name)

-Favourite thing to do in science Development of cool products, like working on my micro-autonomous robots.
+Favourite thing to do in my job Development of cool products, like working on my micro-autonomous robots.
 Also to push the team to think of how we can improve and optimise our designs.

 As Head of Group for Systems Engineering at UKATC, I help to define both the processes and the requirements for future astronomical instruments.
 Working with diverse global teams, this is a challenging and stimulating role.